-Ngā Hua / Outcomes Medical education and training prepares and supports a medical profession fit for practice in a transformative health care environment.
-The principles of right-touch regulation are used in all Council's decision-making.
-There is a demonstrated increase in inter-professional collaboration and cooperation in the regulation of health professionals and the delivery of health services.
-Our registration policies are fit for purpose and responsive to the changing nature of the medical workforce.
+- Medical education and training prepares and supports a medical profession fit for practice - The principles of right-touch regulation are used in all Council's decision-making. - There is a demonstrated increase in inter-professional collaboration and cooperation in - Our registration policies are fit for purpose and responsive to the changing nature of the

-Medium Term (Three-Five Years) Ngā Aronga / Intentions Accreditation systems and standards are responsive to a modern workforce and a transformative healthcare environment.
-Systemic themes arising from accreditations are reported annually and inform Council's strategic response.
-Right-touch regulatory impact analyses are routinely considered in Council's strategic, policy and operational decisions.
-At least three joint strategic initiatives with other Responsible Authorities (RAs) are carried out each year.
-The IMG application process for vocational registration is streamlined to ensure that applicants are provided outcomes within the shortest possible time, and with a maximum of 6 months.
+- Accreditation systems and standards are responsive to a modern workforce and a - Systemic themes arising from accreditations are reported annually and inform Council's - Right-touch regulatory impact analyses are routinely considered in Council's strategic, policy - At least three joint strategic initiatives with other Responsible Authorities (RAs) are carried - The IMG application process for vocational registration is streamlined to ensure that applicants are provided outcomes within the shortest possible time, and with a maximum of 6 months.